 Paths that should be specified using UNC include:

-Services do not have access to many programs, especially COM programs such as Microsoft Word and Excel
+Windows Services do not have access to many applications, especially COM programs such as Microsoft Word and Excel.

 To maximize performance and for the best user experience, we recommend that as much processing as possible happens when in an Automatic state (Since the processing will be performed by DriveWorks Autopilot).